Hargreaves Lansdown plc (OTCMKTS:HRGLY) Short Interest Update

-Hargreaves Lansdown plc (OTCMKTS:HRGLY) saw a large growth in short interest in February.
-As of February 12th, there was short interest totalling 200 shares, a growth of 100.0% from the January 28th total of 100 shares.
-Based on an average daily volume of 900 shares, the short-interest ratio is presently 0.2 days.
+Hargreaves Lansdown plc (OTCMKTS:HRGLY) saw a significant increase in short interest in the month of February.
+As of February 12th, there was short interest totalling 200 shares, an increase of 100.0% from the January 28th total of 100 shares.
+Based on an average daily trading volume, of 900 shares, the days-to-cover ratio is currently 0.2 days.

-The firm also recently disclosed a Semi-Annual dividend, which will be paid on Monday, March 22nd.
-Shareholders of record on Friday, February 12th will be given a $1.2962 dividend.
-This represents a yield of 2.64%.
-The ex-dividend date of this dividend is Thursday, February 11th.
-Hargreaves Lansdown’s payout ratio is 37.67%.
+The company also recently announced a Semi-Annual dividend, which will be paid on Monday, March 22nd.
+Stockholders of record on Friday, February 12th will be paid a $1.2962 dividend.
+The ex-dividend date is Thursday, February 11th.
+This represents a dividend yield of 2.64%.
+Hargreaves Lansdown’s dividend payout ratio (DPR) is presently 37.67%.

 Hargreaves Lansdown plc provides investment services for individuals and corporates in the United Kingdom and Poland.
 It primarily operates Vantage, a direct-to-investor platform.
 The company offers stocks and shares individual savings accounts (ISAs), fund and share accounts, and junior and lifetime ISAs.